-Yes, in Canada it is perfectly legal and commonplace to hold multiple life insurance policies.
+Yes, in Canada it is perfectly legal and common to have multiple policies.

 While there is no legal maximum number of policies (so you can have 2 life insurance policies or many more), insurance companies will look at the total amount of coverage you are seeking to determine whether it is reasonable and consistent with your needs.

-In fact, you may already hold multiple life insurance policies and not even know it.
+In fact, you may already be covered by multiple policies and not even know it.